Blue Bell Private Wealth Management LLC Has $145,000 Holdings in LMP Capital and Income Fund Inc. (NYSE:SCD)

 Blue Bell Private Wealth Management LLC increased its stake in LMP Capital and Income Fund Inc. (NYSE:SCD – Free Report) by 8.7% in the fourth quarter, Holdings Channel.com reports.
 The firm owned 10,320 shares of the real estate investment trust’s stock after purchasing an additional 826 shares during the quarter.
 Blue Bell Private Wealth Management LLC’s holdings in LMP Capital and Income Fund were worth $145,000 as of its most recent SEC filing.

 Other institutional investors and hedge funds have also recently added to or reduced their stakes in the company.
-Almitas Capital LLC acquired a new position in LMP Capital and Income Fund in the 4th quarter worth $67,000.
-UBS Group AG boosted its stake in LMP Capital and Income Fund by 17.8% in the 1st quarter.
-UBS Group AG now owns 6,609 shares of the real estate investment trust’s stock worth $81,000 after purchasing an additional 1,001 shares during the period.
-Susquehanna International Group LLP acquired a new position in LMP Capital and Income Fund in the 4th quarter worth $157,000.
-Walleye Capital LLC acquired a new position in LMP Capital and Income Fund in the 1st quarter worth $158,000.
+Almitas Capital LLC acquired a new position in shares of LMP Capital and Income Fund during the 4th quarter worth about $67,000.
+UBS Group AG boosted its stake in shares of LMP Capital and Income Fund by 17.8% during the 1st quarter.
+UBS Group AG now owns 6,609 shares of the real estate investment trust’s stock worth $81,000 after buying an additional 1,001 shares during the last quarter.
+Susquehanna International Group LLP acquired a new position in shares of LMP Capital and Income Fund during the 4th quarter worth about $157,000.
+Walleye Capital LLC acquired a new position in shares of LMP Capital and Income Fund during the 1st quarter worth about $158,000.
 Finally, Bank of America Corp DE boosted its stake in shares of LMP Capital and Income Fund by 4.5% during the 4th quarter.
 Bank of America Corp DE now owns 20,589 shares of the real estate investment trust’s stock worth $248,000 after buying an additional 895 shares during the last quarter.

 LMP Capital and Income Fund Stock Performance